 Important for outdoor (especially winter - cold muscles = injury risk): 10-15 min dynamic warm-up before strength.
 Phase 1 (5 min): Light cardio - jog in place, jumping jacks, high knees, butt kicks to increase pulse and body temperature.
 Phase 2 (5 min): Dynamic stretch - arm circles, leg swings, torso twists, walkout to push-up position, world's greatest stretch.
 Phase 3 (3-5 min): Activation exercises for today's focus - if pull-ups: scapula pull-ups (10 reps), if dips: push-ups (10 reps), if squats: bodyweight squats (20 reps).
 Winter: Warm up partially inside (5 min jumping jacks at home) before going out.
 Never go straight to max strength exercise on cold muscles - guaranteed muscle injury or strain.

 Several methods: Strength - Keep training diary (paper or app) with reps/sets per exercise.
 Test every 4 weeks: Max pull-ups, max push-ups, max dips.
 Goal: Increase reps 10-20% per month.
-Running - Use GPS app (Strava, Nike Run Club) for distance, pace, route.
+Running - Use a GPS app (Strava or similar) for distance, pace, route.
 Goal: Faster pace on same route or longer distance same time.
 Fitness - Measure resting pulse (morning before standing up) - lower pulse = better fitness.
 Goal: 5-10 beats lower after 12 weeks.
 Body - Take before/after photos every 4 weeks (same place, time, light).
 Measure circumference (waist, arms, thighs) monthly.
 Use same clothes to see how they fit.
 Apps: Strava (running), Madbarz (strength tracking), MyFitnessPal (diet).
 Most important: Consistency - track every session even if progress is small.

 Yes, but diet is 70-80% of weight loss success.
 Outdoor training program for weight loss: 4-5 sessions/week - 3x cardio (running 5-10 km, 300-500 calories per session), 2x strength (outdoor gym calisthenics, 200-300 calories per session).
 Total 1500-2000 calories burned per week.
 With 500 calorie daily deficit in diet (1750 kcal/day for women, 2200 for men) = 3500 calorie weekly deficit = 0.5 kg weight loss per week.
 Example 12-week result: 6 kg weight loss, improved fitness (faster running), increased strength (more pull-ups).
 Tips: Track diet in MyFitnessPal, combine cardio + strength (preserve muscle mass during weight loss), drink lots of water, sleep 7-8 hours.
 Outdoor training alone without diet change gives only 1-2 kg loss (body compensates with increased appetite).